sagarjinde/mkdocs-xla/README.md

 ## Notes contain

 ### XLA Structure
-This captures interaction between XLA classes.
+This captures the interaction between XLA classes.
 ![XLA Structure](imgs/XLAStructure.png)

 Each class contains:
-1. A small discription about the class
+1. A small description about the class
 2. Attributes Overview
 3. Functions Overview